 - Wherever you are and whatever the time, always stay within the speed limits

 Distracted driving covers a large area of possibilities and circumstances.
 However, it’s safe to say that distracted driving is a leading cause of road accidents and car insurance claims.
 Whether you’re changing the radio station, using your smartphone, or talking to your passengers, you’re more likely to find yourself caught up in a crash.
+Often happens when you are running late for a flight on the way to the airport.
+One way to avoid this could be to use larnaca airport transfer

 Avoid distracted driving by: